Macbeth (1971 film): Development

-Director Roman Polanski had been interested in adapting a Shakespeare play since he was a student in Kraków, Poland, but he did not begin until after the murder of his pregnant wife, Sharon Tate, and several of his friends by members of the Manson Family at his house in Beverly Hills on the night of 9 August 1969.
+Director Roman Polanski had been interested in adapting a Shakespeare play since he was a student in Kraków, Poland, but he did not begin until after the murder of his pregnant wife, Sharon Tate, and three of the couple's mutual friends by members of the Manson Family at his house in Beverly Hills on the night of 9 August 1969.
 Following the murders, Polanski sank into deep depression, and was unhappy with the way the incident was depicted in the media, in which his films seemed to be blamed.
 At the time, he was working on the film The Day of the Dolphin, a project that collapsed and was turned over to another director, Mike Nichols.
 While in Gstaad, Switzerland during the start of 1970, Polanski envisioned an adaptation of Macbeth and sought out his friend, British theatre critic Kenneth Tynan, for his "encyclopedic knowledge of Shakespeare".
 In turn, Tynan was interested in working with Polanski because the director demonstrated what Tynan considered "exactly the right combination of fantasy and violence".

+Around this time Richard Burton was discussing producing a version of Macbeth starring Elizabeth Taylor as Lady Macbeth from a script by Paul Dehn.
+"I'd rather put it together than appear in it," said Burton, adding "I'm not very confident getting it on in the present conditions in the film industry."

+Scripting

 Tynan and Polanski found it challenging to adapt the text to suit the feel of the film.
 Tynan wrote to Polanski, saying, "the number one Macbeth problem is to see the events of the film from his point of view".
 During the writing process, Polanski and Tynan acted out their scenes in a Belgravia, London apartment, with Tynan as Duncan and Polanski as Macbeth.
 As with the 1948 film version of Hamlet, the soliloquies are presented naturalistically as voiceover narration.

 In one scene Polanski and Tynan wrote, Lady Macbeth delivers her sleepwalking soliloquy in the nude.
 Their decision was motivated by the fact that people in this era always slept in the nude.
 Likewise, consultations of academic research of the Middle Ages led to the depiction of the nobles, staying at Macbeth's castle, going to bed on hay and the ground, with animals present.

 The added importance the film gives to Ross did not appear in the first draft of the screenplay, which instead invented a new character called the Bodyguard, who also serves as the Third Murderer.
 The Bodyguard was merged into Shakespeare's Ross.
 The screenplay was completed by August 1970, with plans to begin filming in England in October.